Here’s a little secret: traditional marketing is dead.

 Providing value drives highest ROI

-Your obligation is to guide them through that journey, and selflessly provide help and value.
+Your role is to guide them through that journey, and selflessly provide help and value.

 Ryan is a high school graduate, and he became aware that he probably can’t qualify for University.